-- (1) The head of every public body and relevant private body must designate an information officer for the purposes of this Act. - (2) If a public body or relevant private body fails to designate an information officer, the head of the body will be the information officer for the purposes of this Act. - (3) A person designated as an information officer must be competent and suitable to exercise the powers and perform the duties and functions of an information officer under this Act.
+(1) The head of every information holder must designate an information officer for the purposes of this Act.

+- (2) If an information holder fails to designate an information officer, the head of the body will be the information officer for the purposes of this Act. - (3) A person designated as an information officer must be competent and suitable to exercise the powers and perform the duties and functions of an information officer under this Act.